Size ranking: 58th

 The clock was imagined with a fully marked dial and even a seconds-hand, a remarkable feat for an area of sky that contains a sparse scattering of stars no brighter than fourth magnitude.
 In some representations its brightest star, Alpha Horologii, marks the clock’s pendulum, as in Bode’s illustration here, while others such as Lacaille himself placed Alpha on one of the weights.

-Horologium, shown as Horologium Pendulum, in the Uranographia of Johann Bode (1801).
+Horologium, shown as Horologium Pendulum, on Chart XX of Johann Bode’s Uranographia star atlas (1801).
 For Lacaille’s original depiction, see here.

 © Ian Ridpath.
 All rights reserved